 Opt-in U-PASS - You can purchase an opt-in U-PASS if you have a husky card and are not payroll eligible, including students.
 The rate for an opt-in U-PASS is $150 starting Oct.
-1. If you would like your opt-in U-PASS to start before Oct.
-1, an additional prorated will be included on top of the $150.
+1 and is prorated if purchased after that date.
+The opt-in U-PASS for autumn quarter is valid through Dec.
+31.

 If you would like to purchase an opt-in U-PASS for your use during autumn quarter, please follow these steps:

 Starting Jan.
 1, log into the Transportation Services online customer portal with your UW NetID.